 Spring Decorating Ideas

-This year's spring decorating idea is to create a tulip theme on your porch.
+Our spring decorating ideas tulip theme has been a popular decorating idea.
+The idea is to create a tulip theme on your porch.

 We did three pillow toppers and two banners: One for the front door and one to go between the rockers.
 Everything is DIY, easy and cheap.